 City of Tarpon Springs drinking water is obtained from the Tarpon Springs Reverse Osmosis Water Facility (ROWF) which treats brackish groundwater from the City's well field.
 The City's own water sources are drawn from the Floridan Aquifer, and are treated through reverse osmosis filtration, aeration, chlorine disinfection, conditioning, and then an inhibitor is added to prevent corrosion.
 Fluoride is also added for dental health purposes.
-Drinking water from the ROWF is supplemented by two freshwater well treatment facilities that provide chlorine disinfection.
+Drinking water from the ROWF was supplemented by freshwater well treatment facilities for part of 2023 that provided chlorine disinfection.
 The City also maintains the ability to purchase drinking water from Pinellas County on a limited, as needed basis.
 Pinellas County obtains their water from Tampa Bay Water, a regional water supplier serving a blend of groundwater and surface water.